Tesla's Model Y to emerge disruptor as China EV sales zoom in 2021

 MORE MANUFACTURING

-Betting on growing demand, NEV makers such as homegrown Nio and Xpeng as well as foreign players, such as Tesla, are expanding manufacturing capacity.
+Betting on growing demand, NEV makers such as homegrown Nio Inc and Xpeng Inc as well as foreign players, such as Tesla, are expanding manufacturing capacity.

 That represents a big increase from 2020, when Tesla produced around 150,000 cars, analysts said.